nba-emu/NanoBoyAdvance/docs/ACCURACY.md

 Layer Toggle  |          1 |           pass |       fail |        pass |      fail |       pass |
 OAM Update    |          1 |           pass |       fail |        fail |      fail |       pass |

+Passing these tests does not necessarily translate to compatibility or *overall* accuracy.
+But they give a good indication of how truthful an emulator is to hardware in certain areas, such as timing and DMA.

 # Game compatibility

-This is intended to be list of games that used to or currently have issues in NanoBoyAdvance and rely on peculiar edge-cases.
+This list intends to document games that used to or currently have issues in NanoBoyAdvance and rely on peculiar edge-cases.
 Some of these issues are minor visual bugs, that do not affect gameplay, others are game breaking.

-It is worth noting that all modern, accurate GBA emulators run most of these games flawlessly, having issues with just a couple of them.

 ## Known working